miladshiri/AnotherLinkShortener/README.md

 # Wunderdog Assignment: Another Link Shortener!
-This is a Django-based web application for makeing links shorter.
+This is a Django-based web application for making links shorter.
 PostgreSQL has been used as the database and the installation could be done with Docker easily.

 ## Installation